-To provide for future availability of public school facilities in a manner consistent with the adopted level of service standard.
+To provide for future availability of public school facilities in a manner consistent with the adopted level of service standard and the Interlocal Agreement between the School District and Hernando County.
 [F.S.
 163.3180(1) and (6)]

 Levels of Service